 Burkina Faso is a country approximately the size of New Zealand with a population of almost 16 million located in western Africa.
 The fertility rate in Burkina Faso is the eighth highest in the world, driven by large family size.
 In general, men and women want large families, but 29 percent of married women ages 15–49 reported to the Demographic and Health Survey that they would like to space or limit births, but they’re not currently using any method of family planning.
 In Burkina Faso, 5.7 children are born to every woman, and more than 39 percent of these children are subjected to child labor.
 (UNICEF, 2012)

-In Burkina Faso, the barriers to use of modern methods of contraception are largely informational and cultural.
-Although knowledge of contraceptive methods in Burkina Faso is high (92% of those interviewed know at least one modern method) only 13% of married women are currently using a modern method of contraception.
-Among sexually active, fertile women in a union, the top reasons for non-use are the desire for more children (18%); personal, partner, or religious opposition (17%); fear of health effects (10%); and not knowing a method or a source (10%).
-Cost is cited by only 2.5%, and lack of access is cited by only 0.7%.
+It’s not cost or access that’s being cited by sexually active, fertile, married women.
+The barriers to use of modern methods of contraception are largely informational and cultural.
+The top reasons married women cited for not using a modern method of contraception were the desire for more children (18%); personal, partner, or religious opposition (17%); fear of health effects (10%); and not knowing a method or a source (10%).
+Cost was cited by 2.5 percent and lack of access was cited by 0.7 percent.